Updated April 13

 “Hello, folks. @ritawilson and I are down here in Australia.
 We felt a bit tired, like we had colds, and some body aches.
 Rita had some chills that came and went.
 Slight fevers too.
 To play things right, as is needed in the world right now, we were tested for the Coronavirus, and were found to be positive.”

 The 63-year-olds were in Australia since Tom is filming a movie about Elvis Presley there.
 He is going to play the musician’s manager, Colonel Tom Parker.

-When the celebrities started feeling run down, they went to Queensland Hospital, where they tested positive for coronavirus and remained in isolation for a couple of days.
+When the celebrities started feeling run down, they went to Queensland Hospital.
+There, they tested positive for coronavirus and remained in isolation for a couple of days.

-Afterwards, on Monday 15, they left the hospital and continued their quarantine at their rental house in Queensland.
+Afterwards, on Monday 15, they left the hospital.
+And the duo continued their quarantine at their rental house in Queensland.

 The coronavirused Hanks keep it light

-Tom and Rita spent several more days feeling unwell while posting jokes and good spirited messages on Twitter and Instagram.
+Tom and Rita spent several more days feeling unwell.
+But in the meantime, they posted jokes and good-spirited messages on Twitter and Instagram.